nest/nest-simulator/doc/tutorials/music_tutorial/music_tutorial_1.rst

 Please install MUSIC using the instructions on `the MUSIC website <https://github.com/INCF/MUSIC>`_.

-In the install of NEST, you need to add the following configuration option to your cmake.
+In the installation of NEST, you need to add the following configuration option to your cmake.

 .. code-block:: sh